Elphinstone Inlet: Telegraph station

 Telegraph Island, known locally in Arabic as Jazirat Al Maqlab, is located in the Elphinstone Inlet, under 400 meters off the shore of the Musandam Peninsula, and 500 meters south of Sham Island.
-The island was the location of a telegraph repeater station between 1864 and 1868, built by the British government's Indo-European Telegraph Department in 1862 under an agreement with the Sultan of Muscat at the time, Thuwaini bin Said.
-The decision to use Musandam as the location of the repeater followed a breakdown of negotiations with the Persian government and it was decided to run the cable from Bahrain to Musandam and onwards to Gwadar, at the time also a dependency of Muscat.
+The island was the location of a telegraph repeater station between 1864 and 1868, built by the British government's Indo-European Telegraph Department - formed in 1862 - under an agreement with the Sultan of Muscat at the time, Thuwaini bin Said.
+The decision to use Musandam as the location of the repeater followed a breakdown of negotiations with the Persian government and, following a survey, it was decided to run the cable from Bahrain to Musandam supporting the onwards hop to Gwadar, at the time also a dependency of Muscat, and then on to Karachi.

+An 1864 additional article to the 1853 Perpetual Maritime Peace treaty with the Trucial States provided for the protection of the telegraph line and associated outstations.

+The cable was in use only briefly, from 1865 until the end of 1868, when it was abandoned in favour of a new line between Aden and Bombay.

 According to British accounts of laying the cable into the Elphinstone Inlet to Telegraph Island, "The aspect of the place accorded well with the known character of its inhabitants, who are wild and savage in the extreme."

 The cable was relocated to run to Hengham Island in 1868.
-The island continued to be manned by resident British soldiers following its abandonment as a telegraph station, until 1873.
+Telegraph Island continued to be manned by resident British soldiers following its abandonment as a telegraph station, until 1873.